redbadger/younglings/readme.md

 - Develop a Red Badger business card as per design ![](./instructions/design.png)

   - All assets (fonts and images) are linked to the HTML document so you don't need to do it
+  - We set a [solutions](./src/solution) folder, if you need a hint/clue/help
   - Colours and font families are in your CSS template
   - Please, follow these requirements
     - [x] Business cards dimensions are 430px width and 300px height